Skip to main content

 IMPORTANT: If you receive the job error “This job was terminated because it ran longer than the maximum allowed job run time” it means that the tool has not been appropriately configured to run on Ceres using the scale of data that you have provided.
 Please contact scinet_vrsc@usda.gov and we can optimize these parameters for you and for future users.

-Sharing Your Data and Analysis
+Sharing Your data and analysis

 If you need some consultation on your results or on parameter settings, it can be very useful to share your analysis with someone so that you can both be viewing the same thing.
 To that end, we will give this aspect special emphasis.
 You can see a short introduction to this option at https://galaxyproject.org/learn/share.